 One common expression I say is you can’t outsource innovation.
 That rarely works.
 The magic that makes your product unique and amazing isn’t something you should outsource to someone else.
 That doesn’t mean you can’t leverage offshore resources to get it done.

-So what is the differences between outsourcing and offshoring?
+So what are the differences between outsourcing and offshoring?

 In my opinion, outsourcing is turning the keys over to someone else to do a project or task.
 For example, I outsource mowing my lawn.

-If you have a project you want completed and don’t care about retaining any of the developers who worked on the project later, than perhaps outsourcing works for you.
+If you have a project you want to be completed and don’t care about retaining any of the developers who worked on the project later then perhaps outsourcing works for you.

 Think of offshore developers just like any other remote developers that could be working for your company.